1. When can I apply for the TCNJ/RTC Master of Education?

 20. How long will it take me to finish this degree program?

-Most students will finish this Master of Education program in 2-3 years.
-Students have a maximum of 6 years to finish this program.
+Most students finish the Master of Education program in two or three years.
+Students have a maximum of six years to finish this program.

 21. Can I take a leave of absence from the program?

-Please visit the RTCM Virtual Orientation page and view the tab “Transcripts and Attendance”.
+Please visit the RTCM Virtual Orientation page and view the tab “Transcripts and Attendance” for more information.

 Still have more questions regarding the program?
-Click the link below to listen to a recent webinar presented by program director, Dr. Alan Amtzis and Lisa DeMarsico, assistant director of graduate programs at The College of New Jersey.
+Watch a recent webinar presented by program director, Dr. Alan Amtzis and Lisa DeMarsico, assistant director of graduate programs at The College of New Jersey.
 The webinar details specific program information and also features commentary from current and past M.Ed. students from the program.